What is In-Wall Vertical Wire Concealment?

 Use Bridge-Style Power Kit if you don’t have an Existing Power Outlet

-Unless your home is fairly new and the wall was prepared for flat screen installation, chances are you probably don’t have an existing power outlet available up on the wall where your TV will be wall mounted.
+Unless your home is fairly new and the wall was prepared for flat screen installation, chances are you probably don’t have an existing power outlet available up high on the wall where your TV will be wall mounted.

 If that’s the case, you should use a Bridge-Style Power Kit instead of hiring an electrician for a new outlet.
 Installing a new electrical outlet also requires permit & inspection from the city which is another added expense.

-Especially in situation where you don’t even have an existing outlet directly down below from where the TV will be mounted to jump the power from (given there’s enough amperage on the circuit).
+Especially in a situation where you don’t even have an existing outlet directly down below from where the TV will be mounted to jump the power from (given there’s enough amperage on the circuit).

 If you were to install a new outlet by sourcing power from an existing outlet that’s horizontally across the wall, that would require cutting the drywall open in order to drill through the center of each stud to feed the electrical wire through.

-Instead, install a Bridge-Style Power Kit and forget-about-it.
+So, instead, install a Bridge-Style Power Kit and forget-about-it.